akalp/bs5-nav-tree/README.md

 ## v0.3.1 Changelog
 1. Added iconPlace value to config to determine location of group/link icons.
 It can be 'start' or 'end'.
+2. Link and group icons have ahref attribute.

 ### NOTE: ALL OLD VERSIONS ARE DEPRECATED.
 PLEASE USE v0.3.
 ### NOTE 2: THIS PROJECT IS OPEN FOR CONTRIBUTION.
 PLEASE FEEL FREE FOR PULL REQUEST.